witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 <div style="text-align: center;">
   <img src="media/MaintenanceReportPage.png" alt="The Maintenance Report Page" style="width: 700px; height: 500px;">
 </div>
-3. Fill in your name.

-4. Fill in the venue where the issue took place (e.g., a lecture hall, a tutorial room, a conference hall or a laboratory).
+3. Fill in the venue where the issue took place (e.g., a lecture hall, a tutorial room, a conference hall or a laboratory).
 A dropdown will appear to assist you with inputting a valid venue.

 <div style="text-align: center;">
   <img src="media/MaintenanceReportPageVenueDropDown.png" alt="The Maintenance Report Venue Dropdown" style="width: 400px; height: 300px;">
 </div>

-5. Select an issue type (e.g., Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling, Other).
+4. Select an issue type (e.g., Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling, Other).
-6. Write a short description of the issue.
+5. Write a short description of the issue.
-7. Click "Submit."
+6. Click "Submit."
 The input should clear.
-8. Press the back arrow in the top left corner to return to the user dashboard.
+7. Press the back arrow in the top left corner to return to the user dashboard.
-9. If you do not fill in every field then you can not submit the form.
+8. If you do not fill in every field then you can not submit the form.

 ### User Guide for Manage Bookings Page